 If the original account holder was under 70 1/2, you have two options:

 You are compelled to start RMDs by December 31 of the year after the original owner’s death, based on your own life expectancy rates.
-Note, if there are additional beneficiaries all should establish their own individual accounts prior to December 31 of the year after the year of the original account holders passing.
+Note, if there are additional beneficiaries all should establish their own individual accounts before December 31 of the year after the year of the original account holders passing.
 If this is not done, the life expectancy of the oldest beneficiary is used for RMD calculations.

 The entire account balance must be distributed by the end of the fifth year after the year of the original account owner’s death.